Term limit: Europe

-Term limits date back to Ancient Greece and the Roman Republic, as well as the Republic of Venice.
+Term limits appear to originate in Europe.
+They date back to Ancient Greece and the Roman Republic, as well as the Republic of Venice.
 In ancient Athenian democracy, many officeholders were limited to a single term.
 Council members were allowed a maximum of two terms.
 The position of Strategos could be held for an indefinite number of terms.
 In the Roman Republic, a law was passed imposing a limit of a single term on the office of censor.
 The annual magistrates, including the tribune of the plebs, the aedile, the quaestor, the praetor, and the consul, were forbidden reelection until a number of years had passed.
 The office of dictator was nearly unrestricted with the exception that it was limited to a single six-month term.
 Successive Roman leaders weakened this restriction until Julius Caesar became a perpetual dictator and ended the republic.

 Term limits returned in medieval Europe through the Novgorod Republic, the Pskov Republic, the Republic of Genoa, and the Republic of Florence.
+Similar to the Italian city-states, Novgorod had a mixed government, in which executive power was shared between the elected prince and the elected posadnik (mayor), whose authority increased over time.
+In the mid-14th century, the office of posadnik consisted of six executives elected for life; from among them, a chairman was elected for a one-year term and later a six-month term from the early 15th century.
+Another Russian oligarchic republic, Pskov, elected posadniki until it was annexed by Moscow in 1510.
+In Genoa, the doge was elected for a single two-year term from 1528 to 1798.
+In Florence, power was vested in the executive council and members were elected for two-month terms.

 The first modern constitutional term limit was established in the French First Republic by the Constitution of 1795, which established five-year terms to the French Directory and banned consecutive terms.
 Napoleon ended the practice of term limits in 1799 in much the same way as Julius Caesar had.
 The French Constitution of 1848 reestablished term limits, but this was abolished by Napoleon's nephew, Napoleon III.

 Many post-Soviet republics established presidential systems with five-year term limits after the dissolution of the Soviet Union in 1991.
-The President of Russia is allowed a maximum of two consecutive terms, but the 2020 amendments to the Constitution of Russia reset incumbent president Vladimir Putin's term count, allowing him to stand for two additional terms.
-The President of Belarus was limited to two terms, but the limit was abolished in 2004 under Alexander Lukashenko.
+The president of Russia is allowed a maximum of two consecutive terms, but the 2020 constitutional amendments reset incumbent president Vladimir Putin's term count, allowing him to stand for two additional terms.
+The president of Belarus was limited to two terms, but the limit was abolished in 2004 under Alexander Lukashenko.

+The president of the European Commission has no term limit.